muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 # AINetOps Scenarios and Use-cases

+{Editor's note: This is a work in progress.
+More use cases will be added, and existing ones will be revised.}

 This section further expands Section 5 by exploring scenarios and use cases for applying AINetOps in network operations, focusing on their architectural, procedural, and protocol-level requirements.
-Each use case highlights how AINetOps can be leveraged to address challenges in network management and optimization, while identifying the relevant IETF protocols, interfaces, and data models that are involved or need enhancement.
+Each use case highlights how AINetOps can be leveraged to address challenges in network management and optimization, while identifying the relevant IETF protocols, interfaces, and data models that are nvolved or need enhancement.

 For every use case described, the following dimensions are examined to provide a comprehensive understanding of its implications and requirements.

 * Architecture: The high-level architecture necessary to support the use case, including control-plane and data-plane interactions, as well as integration points for AI-driven systems

 * Interfaces and APIs: The key interfaces between AI systems and network elements, including management APIs (e.g., NETCONF, RESTCONF, gNMI) and telemetry interfaces

-* Protocols: IETF protocols involved in enabling the use case, and potential extensions to existing protocols to accommodate AI- driven operations.
+* Protocols: IETF protocols involved in enabling the use case, and potential extensions to existing protocols to accommodate AI-driven operations.

 * Data Models: The data models required to represent network state, telemetry, policies, and configurations

 * Processes and Procedures: Workflow considerations for integrating AI systems into existing operational practices, including training, validation, and deployment.

 * Alignment with IETF Standards: Analysis of how existing IETF standards can be leveraged or extended to support the use case.

 ## Network Active and Reactive Assurance